Is “grassfed” a sort of status symbol when stamped on a recipe?

 This is one of the recipes I was tossing around to share during “Get out the CAFOs” week, and I just didn’t squeeze it in.
 What better time than review week?

-- 2 c. burgundy wine (any red wine will do)
+- 2 c. burgundy wine (any not-too-sweet red wine will do)

 - 3 medium onions, sliced